Late surge carries Timberwolves past Spurs

 Walker led all scorers with 22 points in the first half, already a season-high, outscoring the rest of San Antonio’s starters by four points.
 Beasley paced the Timberwolves with 12 points in the half, with Russell adding 10 over the first 24 minutes.

-The third quarter went back and forth, with the lead changing hands eight times before the Spurs grabbed a 69-66 advantage heading into the final 12 minutes.
+The third quarter went back and worth, with the lead changing hands eight times before the Spurs grabbed a 69-66 advantage heading into the final 12 minutes.

 --Field Level Media